galinaalperovich/ai_summary_tg_bot/readme.md

 ## Usage:

-1. Send a link to the article to the bot
+1. Send a URL that contains an article to the bot
 2. Wait for the summary

 ## How to run locally